amajor/LessonIteration/README.md

 # Lesson Iteration

-This is very simple system of Subject and Lessons to explore the Iterator Pattern.
+This is a simple system of Subject and Lessons to explore the Iterator Pattern.

 ## Iterator Pattern Definition